 TR-06-2:2020 defined a PSK authentication method based on TLS-SRP.
-This method is deprecated in this Specification, and implementation of this method is not recommended.
-This Specification defines a new optional PSK authentication method.
+This method was deprecated in TR-06-2:2021, and implementation of this method is not recommended.
+Starting with TR-06-2:2021, a new optional PSK authentication method is defined.
 Devices may use the RV field in the header to determine which method is in use.